apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 ```
 <br>
 To erase your board, start a debug session and enter the highlighted commands at the `(gdb)` prompts:

+**Note:** On Windows, openocd and gdb are started in separate Windows Command Prompt terminals, and the terminals are automatically closed when you quit gdb.
+In addition,  the output of openocd is logged to the openocd.log file in your project's base directory instead of the terminal.

 ```hl_lines="2, 5, 14"
 $ newt debug arduino_blinky
 (gdb) mon at91samd chip-erase